newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/trucking-boc3.md

 To find a process agent speak to your network, or check the Federal Motor Carrier Safety Administration (FMCSA) list of process agent companies.

-**Note:** you will need a process agent in each state you do business
+**Note:** You will need a process agent in each state you do business.

 ---
 >**Where to File:**